Eastrall/biv-parser/README.md

 **B**lock **I**nstruction **V**ariable parser

+## Introduction

-The purpose of this repository is to create an algorithm that parses to following file structure:
+The purpose of this repository is to create an algorithm using C#.NET that parses to following file structure:

 ```
 BlockA